 10th Grade Concept:

-During the tenth grade AVID Elective course, students will refine the AVID strategies to meet their independent needs and learning styles.
+During the tenth-grade AVID Elective course, students will refine the AVID strategies to meet their independent needs and learning styles.
 Students will continue to refine and adjust their academic learning plans and goals, increasing awareness of their actions and behaviors.
-As students increase the rigorous course load and school/community involvement, they will refine their time management and study skills accordingly.
-Students will expand their writing portfolio to include: analyzing prompts, supporting arguments and claims, character analysis, and detailed reflections.
-Students will also analyze various documents in order to participate in collaborative discussions and develop leadership skills in those settings.
-Students will expand their vocabulary use, continuing to prepare for college entrance exams and preparation.
+Students will refine their time management and study skills accordingly as they increase the rigorous course load and school/community involvement.
+Students will expand their writing portfolio to include analyzing prompts, supporting arguments and claims, character analysis, and detailed reflections.
+Students will also analyze various documents to participate in collaborative discussions and develop leadership skills.
+Students will expand their vocabulary use, continue to prepare for college entrance exams and preparation.
 Text analysis will focus on specific strategies to understand complex texts.
-Lastly, students will narrow down their college and careers of interest, based on personal interests and goals.
+Lastly, students will narrow down their college and careers of interest based on personal interests and goals.

 Supplies to bring every day: